clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 An additional benefit of using `aria-labelledby` is that it is more likely to be translated to different languages by auto translate services such as in Google Chrome.
 The `aria-label` attribute will not be, so a screen reader user who is using a different language will not hear accessible names announced in their preferred language.
 However, auto-translate cannot be consistently relied upon.
 If localization and internationalization are requirements for your product, always keep in mind that ARIA text strings must be localized just the same as visible text.

-The same criteria goes for `aria-describedby`, the description is be visible to sighted users and may be auto-translated, whereas `aria-description` will not be visible to sighted users and will not be auto-translated.
+The same criteria goes for `aria-describedby`, the description is be visible to sighted screen reader users and may be auto-translated, whereas `aria-description` will not be visible to sighted users and will not be auto-translated.
 Additionally, the `aria-description` attribute is not as well supported across various assistive technology and devices as `aria-describedby`, so be discerning with its usage and prefer `aria-describedby` whenever possible.

 So the "Too Long; Don't Read" (TL;DR, aka summary) of this is: